ani-hovhannisyan/kanji-visualization/README.md

 <img width="586" alt="pre-commit hooks" src="https://user-images.githubusercontent.com/35371161/150695876-3383ca2c-0d0e-4424-8f61-40c28fd95900.png">
 </p>

 If all processes are passed or skipped, then `commit` will be executed as usual.
 However, if any errors occur, `commit` will be terminated.
 In that case, you have to fix the error, then `git add` the change, and `git commit` it again.

+For more information on the pre-commit, please see [here](https://pre-commit.com/index.html).

 The above pre-commit hooks are automatically executed on each commit, but you can also execute them manually by the following commands.